ferrumnet/pocket-core/x/bridgefee/spec/README.md

-# Bridge Pool
+# Bridge Fee

-Bridge pool is the module to allow users to add/remove liquidity, send/withdraw tokens to/from other networks.
+Bridge fee is the module to collect and distribute fees from bridge pool module.

 This module is to be used on pocket core to support ferrum bridge.